 Get them asking the right questions.

-People often ignore new information presented to them because they often weren't looking for new information in the first place.
-So, the first step for marketers and healthcare leaders is to stimulate curiosity among customers so they start to ask the right questions and are receptive to new information.
+People often ignore new information presented to them because they weren't looking for new information in the first place.
+So, the first step for marketers and healthcare leaders is to stimulate curiosity among customers.
+When people are curious, they start to ask the right questions and are receptive to new information.
 Giving information is much easier than generating curiosity and interest so that first step is often skipped, but behavioral science can help.
 If you ask someone to explain how something works, they often realize they don't really know most of the details.
-This tactic and can generate curiosity and prompt a deeper investigation and information search.
+This tactic can generate curiosity and prompt a deeper investigation and information search.
 If you can encourage a skeptic to make a concrete prediction, they will have to think more carefully, consider more information, and they may also take an interest in whether their prediction turns out to be right.
 Behavioral science has much to say about how and when the human desire for curiosity is activated.

 ---------------------------------------------------------- Kahneman, D. (2013).
 Thinking, Fast and Slow.
 Farrar, Straus and Giroux.

 Sloman, S., & Fernbach, P. (2017).
 The Knowledge Illusion: Why We Never Think Alone.
 River Head Books.

 Lee, J., Cain, C., Young, S., Chockley, N., & Burstin, H. (2005).
 The Adoption Gap: Health Information Technology In Small Physician Practices.
 Health Information Technology, 24(5).